-We began Code Fest by focusing on how we could develop a feature that maps supply chain risks and provides context for how external events can affect specific orders, shipments and inventory within our users supply chains.
-It will be a game changer and of enormous value to our community of users.
+We began Code Fest by focusing on how we could develop a feature that maps supply chain risks, and provides context for how external events can affect specific orders, shipments, and inventory within our user’s supply chains.
+It would be a game changer, and of enormous value to our community of user’s.
 What we came up with was the Risk Chain.

-Consider how quickly you could react and adjust if you know in real-time that a storm at sea may affect trade lanes.
-You could ask yourself whether you have an order on any ships in those lanes, the priority of that cargo and how you should adjust the shipping route.
-To put it simply, context matters.
-The faster you’re made aware of “breaking news,” the faster you can address and mitigate potential issues.
-You’re proactive, not reactive.
+Consider how quickly you could react, and adjust if you knew in real time that a storm at sea might affect trade lanes.
+You could ask yourself whether you have an order on any vessels in those lanes, the priority of that cargo, and how you should adjust the shipping route.
+Quite simply put; context matters.
+The faster you’re made aware of “breaking news,” the quicker you can address, and mitigate potential issues; making you proactive, not reactive.

 Using our simple but effective approach to UI, the Risk Chain tile provides information in a straightforward way that emphasizes the events relevant to your supply chain.
 The tile will capture multiple live feed sources, integrate them into the Gravity platform, and provide context to users.

-We already have other tiles that present data via maps, so the ground work coding structure was already in place.
-Initially, we had two people dual coding to get something up and running, but then they moved to working in their own branches.
-They did face some code merge conflicts and overcame that by allocating their work accordingly to avoid clashing.
+We already have other tiles that present data via maps, so the groundwork coding structure was already in place.
+Initially, we had two people ‘dual coding’, to get something up and running, but then they moved on to work within individual branches.
+They did face some ‘code merge conflicts,’ but overcame them by allocating their work accordingly to avoid any clashing.

 If you have any questions or suggestions for additional tiles, please let me know in the comments section below.
-To learn more about how Gravity can help you mitigate risk, to contact us for a demo today.
+To learn more about how Gravity Supply Chain Solutions can help you mitigate risk, click here to contact us for a demo today.